u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ...and much more, to create a timely, big picture view of the system while highlighting points of leverage for actionable change.

-If you're interested in exploring some of these ideas, or are building toward the future of science — as a researcher, technologist, funder, or dreamer — would love to chat: shishyko@gmail.com
+If you're interested in exploring some of these ideas, or are building toward the future of science — as a researcher, technologist, funder, policy lover, or dreamer — would love to chat: shishyko@gmail.com